Lady Helen Taylor

 Lady Helen Marina Lucy Taylor (née Windsor; born 28 April 1964) is a relative of the British royal family.
 She is the daughter of Prince Edward, Duke of Kent, and Katharine, Duchess of Kent, and a great-granddaughter of King George V.

 Early life and youth

-Lady Helen was born in April 1964 at Coppins, a country house in Iver, Buckinghamshire, the only daughter of the Duke and Duchess of Kent.
-She was christened on 6 June 1964 at the private chapel at Windsor Castle by the Dean of Windsor Rt.
+Lady Helen Marina Lucy Windsor was born on 28 April 1964 at Coppins, a country house in Iver, Buckinghamshire, the only daughter of the Duke and Duchess of Kent.
+She was christened on 6 June in the private chapel at Windsor Castle by the Dean of Windsor Rt.
 Rev. Robin Woods.
 Her godparents were Princess Margaret, Countess of Snowdon; Hon.
 Angus Ogilvy, Myra Butter, and Sir Philip Hay.

 She was educated at Eton End School in Datchet, then at St Mary's School, Wantage, and Gordonstoun.
 At Gordonstoun, she was one of 20 sixth form girls "in the robustly masculine environment of Gordonstoun," wrote Alan Hamilton.

 She was called "Melons" in the popular press.